AArkadie/EngineSnapshot1yr/README.md

 Chronology: CYOAMaker -> Audio -> HardwareAcceleration/Video -> Assets/DataTypes -> Mainframe -> Everything Else -> (Current)Revising Audio

-If you plan to build/run this, you'll need to uncomment some functions at the start of main() to perform some basic setup.
+If you plan to build/run this, you'll need to link to external libraries yourself and uncomment some functions at the start of main() to perform some basic setup before the first run.